 Each Phase II student has a dissertation supervisor from the BMS faculty and will be registered as a doctoral student at the university where the supervisor is based.
 Again, because the degree will be awarded by that university, the student needs to be aware of and follow its doctoral regulations (Promotionsordnung) in addition to these BMS study regulations.

-These regulations apply to all new students entering the BMS; current students as of April 2015 can choose whether to follow this version or the previous one.
+These regulations apply to all new students entering the BMS; current students who started before September 2024 can choose whether to follow this version or the previous one.

 2. BMS COURSES